 Individuals are subject to personal income tax.
-As to general rule the progressive taxation rates should be applied (tax rates 18% and 32%).
+As to the general rule, progressive taxation rates should be applied (tax rates 18% and 32%).

-Simultaneously, individuals conducting business activities might choose under certain conditions a flate tax rates (19%) or other simplified methods of tax settlements with the authorities.
+Simultaneously, individuals conducting business activities might choose under certain conditions a flat tax rate (19%) or other simplified methods of tax settlements with the authorities.

 Generally VAT is imposed on supply of goods, the provision of services and the import of goods into Poland.
 Currently in Poland are 4 VAT rates.
 The basic rate is 23%, which is applied to majority of goods and services.
 The other rates are as follow: